importJL/Pandas-Basics-Scratchbook/README.md

 Python for Beginners - https://youtu.be/kqtD5dpn9C8

-### To run notebook for your own use, install Jupyter notebook using Anaconda,  You can download Anaconda at https://www.anaconda.com/products/individual.
+### To run notebook for your own use, install Jupyter notebook using Anaconda.
+You can download Anaconda at https://www.anaconda.com/products/individual.